 The Texas Young Lawyers Association seeks to make Texas residents aware of how the law (the Texas Estates Code) affects them and their families.
 This handbook entitled, "To Will or Not To Will" is designed to assist Texans in learning about their legal rights.

-Visit the website below to complete online an Advanced Medical Directive:
+Visit the website below to complete an online Advanced Medical Directive:

 This data sheet can be helpful for organizing your thoughts about your estate plan and advance planning before making an appointment with our office: